Stu’s Shed

 Demonstrating the 3D Router Carver System

 Where in the world do I start?
 I am – Stuart Lees, BE(Mech), APSNZ.
 Born in Australia, raised in New Zealand, now living in Melbourne.
-I am married, and my beautiful wife and I are blessed with our gorgeous daughter.
+I am married, and my beautiful wife and I are blessed with our gorgeous young daughter.
 I completed a Mechanical Engineering Degree at Auckland University, specialising in materials, metallurgy and welding engineering.
 From there, I went into the Navy (RNZN) as a Marine Engineering Officer, and served primarily on HMNZ Ships WAIKATO and TE KAHA.

 I was a bit younger and fitter back then (sigh).